Understand how SAM uses Orion agents

 SAM uses Orion agents to gather information for component monitors (and their parent application monitors) from target servers across your environment.
-Agents are also used to monitor servers hosted by cloud-based services such as Amazon EC2, Rackspace, Microsoft Azure, and other Infrastructure as a Service (IaaS).
+Agents are also used to monitor servers hosted by cloud-based services such as Amazon EC2, Rackspace, Microsoft Azure, and other Infrastructure as a Service (IaaS) products.

-- Polling hosts and applications behind firewall NAT or proxies.
+- Poll hosts and applications behind firewall NAT or proxies.

-- Secure, encrypted polling over a single port.
+- Perform secure, encrypted polling over a single port.

-- Polling nodes across domains where no domain trusts are established.
+- Domains where no domain trusts are established.

-- Full, end-to-end encryption between the monitored host and the main polling engine (usually the Orion server).
+- Leverage full, end-to-end encryption between the monitored host and the Main Polling Engine, which is usually the Orion server.

 After agent deployment, all communication between the Orion server and the agent occur over a fixed port.
 The agent protocol supports Network Address Translation (NAT) traversal and passing through proxy servers that require authentication.

 If an agent is used, all SAM application data is collected by the agent.
-You can override this behavior at both the application and template level to use another polling method.
-For example, if an application monitor template includes a User Experience Monitor but you do not want to measure response time locally from the server where the application is installed, you can switch to Agentless polling.
+You can override this behavior at both the template and application monitor level to use another polling method.
+For example, if a SAM template includes a User Experience Monitor but you do not want to measure response time locally from the server where the application is installed, you can switch to Agentless polling.
 To learn more, see Decide between agent vs. agentless polling methods in the SolarWinds Success Center.